mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 sprint][fxa-jira-dashboard] and a [detailed view of our current sprint][fxa-jira-sprint].

+The amount of work we can accomplish in a sprint depends on how many people are on the team, how much time those people can devote to the work, and what type of work it is.
+Our [historical velocity is tracked][fxa-jira-velocity], but past performance is no guarantee of future results.

+When considering what you can accomplish in a sprint, remember:
+* FxA is a complex project with a lot of moving parts.
+If you're not familiar with the area, sometimes a simple patch can lead to a rabbit hole that soaks up your time.
+* All patches are reviewed by another team member who also has their own obligations that sprint.
+Leave room in your schedule to review patches and consider that others might not get to your patch immediately.
+* Some patches may require additional review from, for example, the operations, security, localization, or data steward teams.
+If that's the case it's likely it won't land in the same sprint it's written in since our sprints are pretty short.

 ### Bug Triage

 We triage issues at least every week in our meetings.
 Depending on the